 What is Bitcoin?

 Bitcoin is the world’s first decentralized digital currency.
-Bitcoin is different than any currency you’ve used before, so it’s very important to understand some key points.
+It is different than any currency you’ve used before, so it’s very important to understand some key points.

 Who makes it?